 Donate to ROMP

-Donations can be sent to ROMP at 6603 S 438 Rd., Locust Grove OK 74352.
+Donations can be sent to ROMP at PO Box 1243, Locust Grove OK 74352.
 A tax receipt will be sent in return.
 You can also donate with a credit card or Pay Pal by using the button below:

-If you cannot donate, please consider booking a stay at the Poet’s Retreat or do some shopping at ROMP Rummage Store!
+If you cannot donate, please consider shopping at or donating to ROMP Rummage Store!

 THANK YOU for helping bring poetry to people across Oklahoma and beyond.